 Security company Armis has identified eight exploits utilizing the Bluetooth Network Encapsulation Protocol (BNEP) service of mobile devices.

-Collectively called BlueBorne, the vulnerabilities can allow an attacker access to your phone without touching it.
+Collectively called BlueBorne, the vulnerabilities can allow an attacker access to your phone without ever touching it.

 How it works